1921 British Mount Everest reconnaissance expedition: Northern reconnaissance

 From Tingri, several valleys could be followed south towards Everest and on 23 June Mallory and Bullock started off to the south with sixteen Sherpas and porters.
 Two days later, at Chobuk they reached the foot of the Rongbuk valley and were then able to see Everest.
 Ten miles further was the snout of the Rongbuk Glacier near where they pitched base camp at 16500 ft, just beyond the Rongbuk Monastery (Mallory called it "Chöyling").
 Only familiar with Alpine glaciers, they had difficulty negotiating 50 ft seracs and retired back at 18500 ft where the West Rongbuk Glacier debouches.

 Rongbuk Glacier

-Everest from nine miles away in Rongbuk valley.
+Everest North face, partially obscured by Changtse, seen from near the terminus of the Rongbuk glacier.
 Photograph taken by Mallory.

 Taking six days to acclimatise and recuperate they established Camp II at 17500 ft.
 On 1 July Mallory with five Sherpas went towards the head of the glacier near the North Face of Everest and at 19100 ft he was able to evaluate the western side of the North Col. There seemed to be no satisfactory way to reach the North Col but above the col, and towards the summit, there seemed to be a feasible route.
 Everest's west ridge also did not seem encouraging from this location so Mallory decided the West Rongbuk glacier should be explored.